-Trusting that I have been at least sufficiently explicit to show you exactly my position upon the inquiries you propounded, I am, gentlemen, with much esteem, Your obedient servant,
+Trusting that I have been at least sufficiently explicit to show you exactly my position upon the inquiries you propoundcd, I am, gentlemen, with much esteem, Your obedient servant, D. WYATT AIKEN.

-D. WYATT AIKEN.
-ON THE RIGHT TRACK.
+ON THE BIGHT TRACK.

-WASHINGTON, April 7 -The follomortaut circular letter has been address to the United States District Attorneys by the Attorney-General to be sent on Mon-

-Sir: As I enter upon my official duties I find that the appropriation for the expen-ses of the United States Courts for this fiscal year is rapidly approaching exhaustion, and that Congress denied all the applications that were made by my predecessor for an increased sum to bear these expenses, the duty is thus forced upon the officers of this Department to retrench all possible expenses.
+WASHINGTON, April 7 -The following to the United States District Attorneys by son of the former Minister to Brazil, was the Attorney-General to be sent on Monday: Sir: As I enter upon my official dutics I find that the appropriation for the expenses of the United States Courts for this fiscal year is rapidly approaching exhaustion, and that Congress denied all the applications that were made by my predecessor for an increased sum to bear these expenses, the duty is thus forced upon the officers of this Department to retrench all possible expenses.

 To a great extent the attorneys of the United States are responsible for the expenses incurred, and naturally the call is made upon them to stop all expenses that can with propriety be stopped.
 I urge upon you the exercise of extreme caution and economy.
 There is nearly a full quarter of the fiscal year still to run, during which time expenses must be kept to a minimum point.
-I hope to have your hearty co-operation in the work.
-Your discretion and economy will be shown in the subpaning of those witnesses only who are important and necessary to a case; in holding them only so long as they are needed; in setting for wial none but important cases; those which the course of justice and the interests of Government absolutely require to be tried; in dismissing, by advice of the court, the petit juries at an early day, and in urging upon the grand juries but a short session select very few cases for trial, those only best supported by evidence, and in which all legal questions are likely to arise; the other cases should be allowed to lie over, the parties not being discharged.
+I hope to have your hearty co-ope-ration in the work.
+Your discretion and economy will be shown in the subposning of those witnesses only who are important and necessary to a case; in holding them only so long as they are needed; in setting for trial none but important cases; those which the course of justica and the interests of Government absolutely require to be tried; in dismissing, by advice of the court, the petit juries at an early day, and in urging upon the grand juries but a short session ; select very few cases for trial, those only best supported by evidence, and in which all legal questions are likely to arise; the other cases should be allowed to lie over, the parties not being discharged.